• Skip to primary navigation

 1 Cookie with frosting: 117 calories/cookie

-Gluten free flour: use 1:1 baking flour (King Arthurs or Bob's Red Mill) OK to sub with All Purpose Flour
+• Gluten free flour: use 1:1 baking flour (King Arthurs or Bob's Red Mill).
+The flour must contain xanthan gum.

 Nutrition